 According to these metrics, you have a smaller than 3 percent chance of getting into Y Combinator.
 If you do get in, your chances of someday reaching a billion-dollar valuation are smaller than half a percent.
 Put differently, every 995 times you try, you’ll succeed five times.
 As a foreign founder of a company who’s fighting visa issues, finding housing in San Francisco, and putting food on your plate every night, your chances are undoubtedly lower.

 Of all the companies funded by Y Combinator, just three are unicorns.
-2 The chances of you applying to YC, getting in, and finding follow-on funding in successive rounds to grow a billion-dollar company are likely lower than 0.4 percent, if we use past performance of YC startups as an indicator of future success of your company.
+[Footnote] This gives YC and its limited partners’ massive returns.
+Also, they are a VC, and VC’s can afford to have eight or nine out of 10 investments fail (the earlier the VC, the more losses they can have). [/footnote] The chances of you applying to YC, getting in, and finding follow-on funding in successive rounds to grow a billion-dollar company are likely lower than 0.4 percent, if we use past performance of YC startups as an indicator of future success of your company.

 Digital Nomads and Bootstrappers Beware